micro-os-plus/utils-lists-xpack/website/pages/home.md

 Many thanks to:

-- [distortos](https://distortos.org) - for the inspiration on how these lists can be used in a RTOS
+- [distortos](https://distortos.org) - for the inspiration on how these lists can be used in an RTOS
 - [doxygen-awesome-css](https://jothepro.github.io/doxygen-awesome-css/) -
 for the Doxygen theme